 What is Cryptocurrency and How Can You Buy it?

-Many investors, including those who wish to use a Bitcoin IRA to invest, cryptocurrency is more than the future of money.
-For these individuals, it’s a potentially profitable investment asset, although highly risky.
+Many investors who use a Bitcoin IRA to invest in cryptocurrency realize that it’s more than the future of money.
+For Bitcoin IRA investors, cryptocurrency is a potentially profitable investment asset, although highly risky.

 You can buy and sell Bitcoin on an exchange, much like a physical currency exchange.
 This is very much like physical currency exchange.
 You convert wealth from Bitcoin to U.S. dollars and other national currencies, back to dollars or Bitcoin.
 Essentially, this is how you make money.